lhmngwy/KP-Liberation-APR-LH/README.md

 - Added tents and landing craft as mobile respawn points (See recommended add-ons).
 - Civilians will spawn in player sectors.
 - Improved civilian waypoints, they will move around the general area and between buildings.
 They will also go indoors at night or during rain.
+- Improved civilian vehicle patrols, you should see fewer stuck civilian vehicles and pile ups.

 Integrated from others: